top of page

 • Additional features/overall impression

-• Tell us about the particular issues that you have encountered over the past year.
+• Issues that you have encountered/resolved over the past year

 • Effective use of colour/texture/form: Does the garden/project/feature make an impact in a pleasing way